oracle/ojdbc-extensions/ojdbc-provider-ucp-observability/README.md

 ### Fields recorded on every event

+Each JFR event records a snapshot of the pool state reported by UCP when the event is emitted.

 | Field | Type | Description |
 |---|---|---|
 | `ucpTimestamp` | `long` | Event occurrence time in milliseconds since epoch |